mvicens/autofront/README.md

 1. Define them.
 Look at [the next section](#settings).
 2. Put `AUTOFRONT_ENV` in your JS source code where it would be injected.
 3. On executing Gulp command, indicate the name of the current one to the flag argument `env`.
-Defaults to "development" with server tasks (`serve` and `serve:dist`) and to "production" with `build`.
+Defaults to "development" with server tasks and to "production" with `build`.

 ## Settings